cmcculloh/GitScripts/README.md

 A series of shell scripts that simplify and streamline the use of Git.
+Works across all major OSes (Win/Mac/Linux).

 # Installation